JuliaLWang8/Assembly/README.md

 # Assembly
 <p>My labs and personal projects in ARM Assembly language.
-Labs from ECE253 Digital and Computer Systems course.</p>
+The labs (first 3 below) are from ECE253 - Digital and Computer Systems course.</p>
 <p><strong>ARMIntro:&nbsp;</strong></p>
 <ul>
     <li>Part 1: summed the elements of a positive list of numbers into R7</li>